Kennington: Rail

 Kennington is served by several London Underground stations.

 Kennington tube station is on the Northern line, providing the area with direct connections northbound to Central London, the City of London and North London.
 Some trains terminate at Kennington (on the Charing Cross branch), but others continue southbound to Morden via Clapham and South Wimbledon.

 Oval tube station is also on the Northern line.

 Other nearby stations include Lambeth North on the Bakerloo line and Vauxhall on the Victoria line.
 Vauxhall is also on the National Rail network.
 All trains are operated by South Western Railway in or out of Waterloo.

-The Northern line, Charing Cross branch is being extended from Kennington to new stations Nine Elms and Battersea Power Station.
-The extension is due to open in September 2021.
+The Northern line extension to Battersea links the station to Nine Elms and Battersea Power Station.

 Bus

 London Buses routes 3, 36, 59, 133, 155, 159, 185, 196, 333, 360, 415, 436 serve Kennington.
 Routes 36 and 159 operate 24 hours, daily.

 Routes N3, N109, N133, N136 and N155 also serve the area at night.